-JEFFERSON CITY, Mo. — After more than two decades of appeals, the Missouri Supreme Court has set an execution date for Russell Bucklew, a man convicted of first-degree murder in 1997.
+JEFFERSON CITY, Mo. — After more than two decades of appeals, Russell Bucklew, a man convicted of first-degree murder in 1997, is scheduled to be executed later Tuesday.

-The court ordered Bucklew’s execution for October 1.
-Should the state carry out the execution in three months, Bucklew will be the 89th person to be put to death in Missouri since the U.S. Supreme Court reaffirmed the use of capital punishment in 1976.
+The Missouri Supreme Court set Bucklew’s execution for October 1 earlier this year.
+Bucklew will be the 89th person to be put to death in Missouri since the U.S. Supreme Court reaffirmed the use of capital punishment in 1976 — and the first under Gov. Mike Parson.

 After his girlfriend left him in 1996, Bucklew reportedly stalked, kidnapped, beat, and raped her.
 During the abduction, Bucklew fatally shot her new boyfriend and opened fire at his 6-year-old son, missing him.